Calbabreaker/dotfiles/README.md

 cd ~/.dotfiles
 ```

-Now you can individually choose to use a dotfile (specified by a folder) like so:
+Now you can individually choose to use a dotfile config (specified by a folder) like so:

 ```sh
 stow zsh